- J.D.Georgetown University Law Centercum laude2014

 - B.A.College of William and Marymagna cum laude, Phi Beta Kappa2011

-Nicholas Wamsley is an Associate that focuses on the area of employee benefits and executive compensation.
+Nicholas Wamsley is an Associate who focuses on the area of employee benefits and executive compensation.
 Mr. Wamsley is involved in drafting plan documents, summary plan descriptions, and other participant communications; preparing Internal Revenue Service (IRS) determination letter and PBGC filings; and advising clients on defined benefit and 401(k) plan terminations and correction matters under the IRS's Employee Plans Compliance Resolution System (EPCRS).
 Mr. Wamsley is a frequent author of the firm's Tax Withholding & Reporting Blog, a resource for in-house counsel, tax, accounts payable and payroll professionals seeking information on tax withholding and reporting developments.

 Mr. Wamsley was a summer associate with Miller & Chevalier in 2013.
 Prior to joining the firm, Mr. Wamsley served as a judicial intern to Chief Judge Richard D. Taylor, Jr., Circuit Court for the City of Richmond.